SapitoSucio/froggo-guides/docs/script_commands.md

 \***removemapflag** "**<map name\>**",**<flag\>**{,**<zone\>**};

 This command removes a mapflag from a specified map.
-See '`setmapflag`' for a list of mapflags.
+See ``setmapflag`` for a list of mapflags.

-The optional parameter '`zone`' is used to remove the zone from restricted mapflags.
+The optional parameter ``zone`` is used to remove the zone from restricted mapflags.

 ---------------------------------------

 \***getmapflag**("**<map name\>**",**<flag\>**{,**<type\>**})

-This command checks the status of a given mapflag and returns the mapflag's state.
+This command checks the status of a given mapflag and returns the mapflag`s state.
 0 means OFF, and 1 means ON.
-See 'setmapflag' for a list of mapflags.
+See `setmapflag` for a list of mapflags.

 For `MF_RESTRICTED`, the zone value of the map is returned.

-The optional parameter 'type' is used in the 'skill_damage' mapflag:
+The optional parameter `type` is used in the `skill_damage` mapflag:

     SKILLDMG_MAX:   if mapflag is set (default)
     SKILLDMG_PC:    damage against players